ourcade/phaser3-spine-simple/README.md

 The entry point is `main.js`.

+This example was last checked with Phaser v3.22

 ## Running the Example

 You will need to run a local web server to run this example.
 If you have `python` installed: